jerm-jerm/quartz/content/DND Mystrala/0 Scratch Notes/Scratch Notes.md

-Charles: Find your friends.
-Bring them back dead or alive.
-Not us kill them.
-But if they're dead, do you want their bodies or something or want us to bury them or something?
-Horatio: Bring back whatever you can find.
-There's going to be more information in the reports

 In Character To Do:
 - Use detect magic to see if Marrion has magic similar to Mazarin or if mental changes similar to Charles (not from the empire but maybe from something else)
 - Who is Samita in conenction to Yedan-Neric